xemantic/shader-web-background/API.md

 ### Config: onBeforeFrame

-The `onBeforeFrame` function is called the [C]before rendering each frame and
+The `onBeforeFrame` function is called with the [Context] before rendering each frame.

 ### Config: shaders

-The `shaders` is the only required attribute of the config object.
-It's value should be an object, where each attribute represents one shader definition, therefore multiple shaders can be defined in sequence.
-All together they will establish a rendering pipeline.
+The `shaders` is the only required attribute of the [Config] object.
+It's an object where each attribute represents one [shader](#shader) definition, therefore multiple shaders can be defined in sequence.
+All together they will establish a rendering pipeline where the output of each shader can be wired as an input of another.

 Example: